I talked to many Bullet Journalists, and they all said the same – at some point, you just get burned out and don’t really have any motivation to bujo.

 Review What’s Working

-Apart from creating a clear understanding of what you need from your pages, you’ll most likely also get inspired by now much progress you made so far.
+Apart from creating a clear understanding of what you need from your pages, you’ll most likely also get inspired by how much progress you have made so far.

 - Amazon Kindle Edition